 Where to Sleep

 The airport does close nightly, but you should have no problem staying in the landside area overnight if you arrive before closing time.
 Bunk down at the lie-flat benches and sofas in the check-in area or bring a sleeping bag or travel mat to sleep on the floor.
 Airport noise starts up by 5:00AM.
 For uninterrupted sleep, a hotel is located adjacent to the main terminal.
 Other hotels are nearby.
-See our Airport Hotels section below for more info.
+See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships